Levy Economics Institute

+The Blithewood Building at Bard College, where the Levy Institute is housed.

 Founded in 1986 as the Jerome Levy Economics Institute, the Levy Economics Institute of Bard College is a nonprofit, nonpartisan public policy think tank.
 The purpose of its research and other activities is to enable scholars and leaders in business, labor, and government to work together on problems of common interest.
 Its findings are disseminated—via publications, conferences, seminars, congressional testimony, and partnerships with other nonprofits—to a global audience of public officials, private sector executives, academics, and the general public.
 Through this process of scholarship, analysis, and informed debate, the Levy Institute generates public policy responses to economic problems.

 The Levy Institute is housed on the campus of Bard College in Annandale-on-Hudson, New York, located 90 miles north of New York City.
 Blithewood, a Georgian-style manor at the campus's western edge, is the institute's main research and conference facility.
 Designed as a private residence by McKim, Mead and White alumnus Francis L. V. Hoppin, it was completed in 1900.
 The house and grounds, which includes an Italianate garden overlooking the Hudson River, were incorporated as part of Bard College in 1951.